gweissman/icu_ml_ms/manuscript.md

 We used the scikit-learn software package in Python to train a traditional multivariable logistic regression model, a penalized regression model (L1 and L2 penalties), and an XGBoost classification model [@1iuWTU7i].
 Because of the small sample sizes and relatively large number of features, each model was trained using the first 20 principle components of each training dataset.
-In all cases, the same decomposition was used for the training and testing datasets.
+In all cases, the decomposition identified in the training dataset was also used for the testing dataset.
 Tuning parameters for the penalized regression and the XGBoost model were determined by grid search with 5-fold cross validation.

 #### Automated Machine Learning